Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 </table>
 <br><br>

-<font ><p>Guanidine-III is a translational riboswitch.
+<font ><p>Guanidine-III is a translational riboswitch and is predominantly found in <i>Actinobacteria</i>.
 Increased stability in the presence of guanidine is necessary for switching to the ON conformation.
-Guanidine-IV riboswitch is transcriptional regulatory riboswitch.
-Acts as a genetic "ON" switch, where the ligand-binding structure and the terminator stem will be mutually exclusive structures<sup>[3,11]</sup>.</p></font>
+Guanidine-IV riboswitch is transcriptional regulatory riboswitch in <i>Clostridium botulinum</i>.
+Acts as a genetic "ON" switch, where the ligand-binding structure and the terminator stem will be mutually exclusive structures.
+We present the  prototypical mechanism, but not all possible mechanisms<sup>[<a href="#ref3">3</a>,<a href="#ref11">11</a>]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Guanidine-III_riboswitch_gene_regulation.svg" alt="drawing" style="width:500px;margin-top: 0px;margin-bottom: 0px;" >